-In order to run a profitable business, website owners need to constantly test and improve it to increase their conversion rate and sales.
+Asia-Pacific is expected to become the leading region for ecommerce sales in 2015, representing 33.4% of total ecommerce sales worldwide.
+To make the most of this trend for your small business, you’ll need to constantly test and improve your website to increase conversion rate and sales.
 One method of doing that is to conduct split testing.
 Here is a brief primer on what it is, how to do it, and where to find the resources you need to get it done.

 What is Split Testing?